-The figure shows that under the same knowledge potential difference, the greater the flow distance, the smaller the knowledge slope, and the knowledge slope between the knowledge flow subjects (DE) is greater than that of DB (J > J′).
+The figure shows that, under the same knowledge potential difference, the greater the flow distance, the smaller the knowledge slope, and the knowledge slope between the knowledge flow subjects (DE) is greater than that of DB (J > J′).
 Under the same flow distance, the greater the knowledge potential difference, the greater the knowledge slope; for example, the knowledge slope between knowledge flow subjects AB is greater than that of DB (J″ > J′).
 In the knowledge flow of HER, disciplines or fields at the same distance from HER have different impacts due to the varying knowledge potential differences between each discipline and HER’s knowledge structure.
 Additionally, the impacts of disciplines or fields at different distances are influenced by both the flow distance and the differences in knowledge potential, creating the knowledge flow phenomena illustrated in Figures 2 and 3.
 For example, although there is a large knowledge gap between various disciplines in HER, such knowledge gaps will not flow into HER at a high speed and efficiency because of the distance from the organization of HER.
-Furthermore, the knowledge flow of HER at knowledge that can be incorporated into the knowledge structure of HER; knowledge that is not directly related to HER needs to be associated with more research and serve as a structural hole to build a bridge of knowledge flow between HER and other disciplines/fields.
+Furthermore, the knowledge flow of HER is aimed at knowledge that can be incorporated into the knowledge structure of HER; knowledge that is not directly related to HER needs to be associated with more research and serve as a structural hole to build a bridge of knowledge flow between HER and other disciplines/fields.
 Therefore, knowledge flow in HER is related to the knowledge slope.